20 Good Graduation Party Food Ideas For Crowd

 Rice Krispie Treats with Drizzle

 Rice Krispie treats are a childhood favorite that everyone still loves.
-Make a classic batch by mixing melted marshmallows with Rice Krispies cereal, then press it into a baking pan.
+Make a classic batch by mixing melted marshmallows with Rice Krispies cereal, then pressing it into a baking pan.
 Once they cool, cut them into squares and drizzle melted chocolate or colored icing over the top.
 You can even dip half of each treat in chocolate and add sprinkles.
 To make them easy to grab, stick a small lollipop stick or popsicle stick into each one.
 These treats are soft, chewy, and fun to eat, making them perfect for a graduation party.

 Mini Cheesecake Bites